 My research examines rising economic inequality in the U.S. through the lens of gender and race.
-I pursued graduate school after witnessing the economic crisis while working as a research analyst for a hedge fund from 2007-2010.
+I pursued graduate school after working as a research analyst for a hedge fund from 2007-2010.
 This insider experience led me to sociology to study the mechanisms that reproduce gender and race inequality in this industry, and to understand how the financial sector perpetuates class inequality in society at large.